About Schoolcraft County

 Criminal Records

 The criminal records ecosystem in Schoolcraft County includes felony, misdemeanor, and traffic offenses, as well as a sex offender registry.
-The Schoolcraft County Sheriff's Office and local police departments maintain these records, which are accessible to the public under the Michigan Freedom of Information Act.
-For a more comprehensive background check, residents can utilize the Michigan State Police's Internet Criminal History Access Tool (ICHAT), which provides statewide criminal history information.
+For a more full background check, residents can use the Michigan State Police's Internet Criminal History Access Tool (ICHAT), which provides statewide criminal history information.

 Arrest Records